Chaitya62/CJ-MVC/README.md

 Download it and place it in the `htdocs` equivalent of your server.

+Edit the `database.php` inside config folder to connect it to your sql database.

 ### How it works
 The MVC follows a [CodeIgniter](https://codeigniter.com/) like url structure.